briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

-Chief Administrative Officer is authorized to promulgate rules and regulations, not inconsistent with the Charter and Codified Ordinances, as may be necessary for the safe, economical, and efficient management and protection of the Village’s cemeteries.
+Chief Administrative Officer is authorized to promulgate rules and regulations, not inconsistent with the Charter and Codified Ordinances, as may be necessary for the safe, economical, and efficient management and protection of the Village's cemeteries.
 Such regulations shall have the same validity as an ordinance, and a current version shall be on file in the office of the Chief Administrative Officer.